Vikhneshms/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things. heart❤️	: * heart:
+Replace this with a list of your favourite things.
+❤️	: * heart:

 👍	: * +1: